vapor-ware/synse-server/proposals/v3/api.md

 If no URI parameters are supplied, a summary of all plugins is returned.
 See below for an example response.

+If a plugin has registered with Synse Server and is communicating successfully, it will be marked as "active".
+If registration or communication fail, it will be marked as "inactive".

+> *Note*: There is no guarantee that all plugins are represented in the plugins list
+> if Synse is configured to use plugin discovery.
+When discovering plugins, it will
+> only register them as the plugins make themselves available.
+>
+> If all plugins are registered directly via Synse Server configuration, the plugins
+> list should always contain all configured plugins.

 #### URI Parameters